collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### How to Add Additional Commits

-Anyone who has write permission to a repo the branch is in, or just the branch itself, can continue to make changes to the branch.
+You or others with write permission to the branch can push additional commits to the branch.
 If a pull request has already been made, the additional commit(s) will be automatically added to the pull request when you push to the branch, up to the point that the pull request is merged.

 <!--
 can also fetch it, make a change, and push to the branch too.
 The process is the same as earlier.